Summary IconKey Takeaways

 • Real-time Data Updates: Use REST APIs to push updates from SQL Server to other systems or applications as soon as changes occur, supporting live dashboards, notifications, and timely decision-making.

-You can also take a look at how you can Connect SQL Server to Power BI and SQL Server to Snowflake to explore advanced use cases of integrating your data.
+You can also look at how to Connect SQL Server to Power BI and SQL Server to Snowflake to explore advanced use cases for integrating your data.

 SQL Server Stored Procedures for REST API Integration